yeswework/fabrica-dev-kit/README.md

 * ... with [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
 Uses the [PostHTML-bem](https://github.com/rajdee/posthtml-bem/) plugin for [PostHTML](https://github.com/posthtml/posthtml) which allows you to write much less repetitive BEM markup (see code examples below), and which in turn reflects your (Post)CSS structure more closely.
 * ... with [PostCSS](https://github.com/postcss/postcss) for variables, mixins and other CSS preprocessing enhancements (it can compile your SASS or LESS code no problem).
 * ... with the [LostGrid](https://github.com/peterramsing/lost) grid system / preprocessor, which allows you to build fluid, responsive, nested grids without using presentational classes, with or without [Flexbox](https://github.com/peterramsing/lost).
 * ... making use of the fantastic [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, which is deeply supported by Timber (see above).
-Fabrica can automatically install ACF Pro via Composer if you supply your licence key at setup.
+Fabrica Dev Kit can automatically install ACF Pro via Composer if you supply your licence key at setup.

 ###Reduces friction in the development process
 * Keeps the development source folder outside the virtual machine for easy editing and version control.
 (No need to log into a virtual machine to build / develop: it just acts as a fast server.)